safety Rules For Home About Electricity | 10 safety Rules For Home About Electricity

 Friends, electricity has become a necessity in our lives today, because today we can do unimaginable things like TV, AC, bulb, etc. from a remote.
 The best thing that electricity is, the more important it is to stay safe.

 News of the electricity accident is more visible nowadays.
-Electricity accident is caused by fire or shock circuit, but there is a huge amount of damage due to this accident.
-Not using electricity properly is the main cause of electrical accidents.
+An electricity accident is caused by a fire or shock circuit, but there is a huge amount of damage due to this accident.
+Not using electricity properly is the main cause of electrical accidents (safety Rules).